-Products ending with -USF1 are to be sold in the US only.
-Products ending with -F1 are considered 'rest of the world' and must not be used for deployment in the United States.
-From FIPS perspective, both -USF1 and -F1 models are identical and fully FIPS compliant.
+Controller models (3200/3400/3600) and controller chassis (6000-400) ending with -USF1 are to be sold in the US only.
+Controller models ending with -F1 are considered 'rest of the world' and must not be used for deployment in the United States.
+From FIPS perspective, both -USF1 and -F1 controllers and chassis are identical and fully FIPS compliant.
+Please notice that M3mk1-S-F1 hardware module listed in Table 1 above is not a controller and the unit has been available throughout the world.